O.A.R.: Mainstream success (2005–present)

 On November 19, 2012, O.A.R. released a live CD/DVD entitled Live on Red Rocks, which consists of footage and music from their performance at Red Rocks Amphitheatre on their 2012 summer tour.

 In an interview with Billboard magazine posted on January 16, 2014, Jerry Depizzo revealed that their eighth studio album would be released in May 2014, and that the lead single would be "Peace"—a new song they played live many times on their 2013 summer tour.
 On March 21, 2014, the band announced via various social media sites that the new album, titled The Rockville LP would be released on June 10, 2014.

 The Rockville LP debuted at number 13 on Billboards top 200, #1 independent albums, #6 top current rock albums, and #7 current digital albums.

+On November 12, 2014, they were part, as many Southern rock and country music bands and singers, of a show in tribute to Lynyrd Skynyrd, at the Fox Theatre in Atlanta.

 In May 2016, the band announced the release of a career spanning compilation to coincide with their 20th anniversary.
-Entitled XX, the album was released on August 5, 2016 bundled with a disc of live performances and two new songs "Follow Me, Follow You" and "I Go Through".
+Entitled XX, the album was released on August 5, 2016, bundled with a disc of live performances and two new songs "Follow Me, Follow You" and "I Go Through".
 The band embarked on a two-month tour of North America.

 In 2018, O.A.R. returned to the studio to record their ninth studio album, The Mighty.
 The first single from the album is "Miss You All the Time", released on October 12, 2018.
 The Mighty was presented and released to the public on March 29, 2019.

-O.A.R. released a new single “Alive” on November 18, 2021 to tease out a forthcoming tour and album in 2022.
+O.A.R. released a new single “Alive” on November 18, 2021, to tease out a forthcoming tour and album in 2022.
 The album, titled The Arcade, was their tenth album.
 It was released on July 15, 2022.